1904 Michigan Wolverines football team: Michigan 72, Physicians & Surgeons 0

 In the fourth game of the season, Michigan defeated the Physicians & Surgeons team 72–0 in a short mid-week game lasting only 22½ minutes, a 15-minute first half and a 7½ minute second half.
 Quarterback Fred Norcross scored four touchdowns, and Heston scored three.
 Norcross had touchdown runs of 67, 35 and 90 yards.

 Michigan 31, Ohio State 6

 Michigan defeated Ohio State, 31–6, in a game consisting of 30-minute halves in Columbus, Ohio.
 Heston scored three touchdowns, bringing his season total to 16.

-Michigan 72, American Medical School 0
+Michigan 72, American Medical 0

 For its sixth game of the season, Michigan played a short mid-week game against the American Medical School.
 The game consisted of a 20-minute first half and a 3½ minute second half.
 Right halfback Clark led the scoring with four touchdowns.
 Weeks scored three touchdowns.
 Heston was limited to a single touchdown.